 It gets easier as you go.

-This approach to any negative cycle allows you to gain perspective: you understand that your life journey it’s WAY BIGGER than what you imagined, you get to FEEL in your body the knowledge that “this shall pass” which helps bring more ease to any situation, you bring yourself to a place where you can truly accept what is and allow the unfolding to happen more naturally.
+Following these steps when approaching any negative cycle allows you to gain perspective: you understand that your life journey is WAY BIGGER than what you imagined, you get to FEEL in your body this awareness that “this shall pass” which invites more ease to any situation, and you manage to bring yourself to a place where you can truly accept what is and allow the unfolding to happen more naturally.

 You become more gentle towards yourself and others because you understand that this is all part of the human experience and not a fight against life.

 Be slow, be patient, be observant, and be easy.

 For me, following these steps have been enormously helpful in finding a better, more joyful path to the inevitable challenges of life.